Acknowledgement of Country on Australian Websites: Why It Matters and How to Do It Right

 Two men are sitting at a desk working on a computer.

-You don’t need to build a new page to include your Acknowledgement.
 Most businesses choose one of the following options:

 • Website Footer: This is a common choice as it makes the message visible across your entire website without distracting from your main content.